Posted on January 31, 2017 in Domestic Violence

 Forms of isolation include forbidding the victim to see his or her friends and family, refusing telephone service, cutting off means of transportation, and moving residences often.
 A perpetrator might criticize a victim’s friends and family, and harass a victim about them so much that it’s easier for the person to just give in and cut off ties with loved ones.
 A batterer might tell lies about a victim to others in the community, including neighbors, employers, and friends, telling them a victim is a liar or “crazy.”
 Perpetrators may also use threats, coercion, or force to isolate victims.
 With no support system or information available to them, victims will often blindly believe what perpetrators say.

-More than half of female victims of domestic violence live in households with children 12 years old and younger.
+Female victims of domestic violence live in households with children 12 years old and younger.
 In a domestic violence situation involving children, an abuser might use the children to harm or control the victim.
 For example, a batterer might threaten to harm the children if the victim doesn’t do as he or she says.
 A batterer might punish children as a way to hurt the victim, including acts of physical abuse, sexual abuse, and emotional abuse.
 He or she might also use children as spies to report on the victim’s activities.
 An abuser might also kidnap the children or fight to gain legal custody of them, and then use visitation as a way to harass the victim.

 It is common for a domestic violence abuser to take out his or her aggression on property or pets as a means of controlling or intimidating the victim.
 A batterer might punch holes through walls, destroy property the victim loves, throw objects at the victim, or pound on tables – then say something such as, “Look at what you made me do.”
 This is a method of controlling the victim and teaching the victim that his/her actions directly caused the violent reaction.
 An abuser might also threaten to harm, or kill pets as a way to harass or threaten a victim.